skkylimits/GRIMOIRE/docs/knowledge-base/networking/miw/assets/opdrachten/inleveren/dnssec.md

 `dig @8.8.8.8 +sigchase +trusted-key=root.keys hva.nl | more`

-## 7 Try this check for one of the sites supporting DNSSec.
+## 7 Try this check for one of the sites supporting DNSSec

 ## 8  Also try to validate a site that does not have DNSSec